A Dozen DIY Projects for Old Discarded Dishes

 3. Desk storage.
 Use a colorful mug to sequester your pens, a cereal bowl for your office supplies (like paper clips and staples), etc. For any sort of trinket storage that you need, there’s a dish the right shape and size for the job.

 4. Use a small saucer as a soap dish.
 Easy to wash and lovely to look at, a little tea saucer makes a perfect landing pad for fancy soap.
-This is also great for keeping the scum build-up off your sink.
+This is also great for keeping the scum build-up off your bathroom sink.

 9. Use a tea cup or old china as a jewelry holder.
 Pretty, precious dishes will look lovely atop your vanity.
 And a whole collection of vintage tea cups is really quite striking – try one for earrings, one for pearls, one for chains, etc.